-From the short text A Note upon the “Mystic Writing Pad” (Included in Freud, 1997, p.
+From the short text ‘A note upon the “Mystic Writing Pad”’ (Included in Freud, 1997, p.
 207-12) Derrida, construes three different analogies concerning the relation between writing and perception, each with increased levels of introspection and contrast.
-The metaphor of writing is here to be understood as simultaneously appropriating “the problems of the psychic apparatus in its structure and that of the psychic text in its fabric.”
-(Derrida, 1978, p.
-259) Considering recent developments in the fields of cognition and ecological psychology the following discussion should be regarded as a philosophical elaboration on the metaphor of writing and, as such, how it impacts on the notion of the archive.
+The metaphor of writing is here to be understood as simultaneously appropriating ‘the problems of the psychic apparatus in its structure and that of the psychic text in its fabric’ (Derrida, 1978, p.
+259).
+Considering recent developments in the fields of cognition and ecological psychology the following discussion should be regarded as a philosophical elaboration on the metaphor of writing and, as such, how it impacts on the notion of the archive.

-The first analogy is similar to the most obvious understanding of the word writing and concerns writing as a material expression of something stored in one’s memory.
-A means to jot something down on a piece of paper, forget about it and later revitalize the memory by way of the writing.
+The first analogy is similar to the most obvious understanding of the word ‘writing’ and concerns writing as a material expression of something stored in one’s memory.
+It is a means to jot something down on a piece of paper, forget about it and later revitalise the memory by way of the writing.
 Ideally this kind of writing should satisfy both the need for unlimited capacity and indefinite preservation: rather similar to the obviously impossible demands we place on current archives for research data for example.
 It is writing as externalization of memory, a representation of memory outside of the psychic apparatus and separated from it by perception.

-The Mystic Pad is a small device that Freud describes as “a slab of dark brown resin or wax with a paper edging; over the slab is laid a thin transparent sheet, the top end of which is firmly secured to the slab while its bottom end rests upon it without being fixed to it.”
-(Freud, 1997, p.
-209) The method of writing on the pad is similar to scratching in wax or clay with the addition that the surface is easily wiped clean again and made ready for new impressions.
-According to Freud the Mystic pad can be seen as a model of the perceptual apparatus: it records but leaves no visible traces and can be said to be infinitely ready to receive anew.
+The Mystic Pad is a small device that Freud describes as ‘a slab of dark brown resin or wax with a paper edging; over the slab is laid a thin transparent sheet, the top end of which is firmly secured to the slab while its bottom end rests upon it without being fixed to it’ (Freud, 1997, p.
+209).
+The method of writing on the pad is similar to scratching in wax or clay with the addition that the surface is easily wiped clean again and made ready for new impressions.
+According to Freud the Mystic Pad can be seen as a model of the perceptual apparatus: it records but leaves no visible traces and can be said to be infinitely ready to receive anew.
 The writing on the pad is an illustration of the second analogy of writing and corresponds to the writing on the body, the first imprint on reception, but before it is registered by consciousness.
-This writing “supplements perception before perception even appears to itself.”
-(Derrida, 1978, p.
-282)
+This writing ‘supplements perception before perception even appears to itself’ (Derrida, 1978, p.
+282).

 If the two first analogies have been related to the space of writing, the third is to a significant degree concerned with the time of writing.
-Time as the consequence of the distribution of symbols and impressions, and as the result of the various strata in the psyche.
-Time as in memories being forgotten, re-remembered and re-inscribed, or, in the words of Freud, as “cathectic innervations”: “as though the unconscious stretches out feelers, through the medium of the system Pcpt.-Cs., towards the external world and hastily withdraws them as soon as they have sampled the excitations coming from it.”
-(Freud, 1997, p.
-211-2) This discontinuous functioning of the perceptual system, according to Freud, “lies at the bottom of the origin of the concept of time.” (ibid., p.
-212)
+Time is here understood as the consequence of the distribution of symbols and impressions, and as the result of the various strata in the psyche.
+Time as in memories being forgotten, re-remembered and re-inscribed, or, in the words of Freud, as ‘cathectic innervations’: ‘as though the unconscious stretches out feelers, through the medium of the system Pcpt.-Cs., towards the external world and hastily withdraws them as soon as they have sampled the excitations coming from it’ (Freud, 1997, p.
+211-2).
+This discontinuous functioning of the perceptual system, according to Freud, ‘lies at the bottom of the origin of the concept of time’ (p.
+212).